Amazon River Dolphins Are Born Grey and Turn Pink

 pink dolphin

-The Amazon river dolphin (Inia geoffrensis), or boto, acquires its pink hue from repeated abrasion of the skin surface.
+Amazon river dolphins (Inia geoffrensis), or botos, acquire their pink hue from repeated abrasion of the skin surface.
 Males are typically pinker than females because of more frequent trauma due to aggression.
 SYLVAIN CORDIER/GETTY IMAGES

-Imagine boating down one of the longest rivers in the world, the Amazon River, minding your own business — calmly keeping an eye out for alarmingly large anacondas — and a curious pink dolphin appears to swim alongside.
-While this may seem like a mythical creature, pink dolphins do exist in the Amazon region.
+Imagine boating down one of the longest rivers in the world, the Amazon River, minding your own business — calmly keeping an eye out for alarmingly large anacondas — when a curious, flamingo-pink dolphin appears.
+While they may seem like mythical creatures, pink Amazon river dolphins really do exist.

 Advertisement

-Although born gray, males of the species are easily identified as they enter adulthood by a decisive pink hue.
-Their unusual coloring, which is sometimes wholly pink and sometimes mottled with gray undertones, is believed to be the result of scar tissue from dolphin rumbles — whether playfighting or a serious bid for a mate.
-The richer the rosé, the more attractive the males are believed to be, and the older the male, the more the pink he will have.
+Although born grey, adult males of the species are easily identified by a distinctly pink hue.
+Their unusual coloring, which is sometimes wholly pink and sometimes mottled with gray undertones, is believed to be the result of pink scar tissue from dolphin rumbles.

 There's also a theory that salmon-colored dolphins more readily blend in with their surroundings.
-During heavy rains, rivers along the Amazon rainforest turn a murky red/pink hue, and with their pink coloring, male dolphins are more easily camouflaged.
+During heavy rains, rivers along the Amazon basin turn a murky red/pink hue, and with their pink coloring, male dolphins are more easily camouflaged to catch fish and river turtles.

 Pink River Dolphin